Why Choose Ariel House?

 Deirdre McDonald has been an integral part of the Ariel House family since 2002.
 As General Manager she is responsible for the smooth management of all aspects of the guest house.

 Jennie McKeown has the privilege of owning and running this family business.
 Along with her experience working for the five star Four Seasons Hotel Group, she has a Degree in International Hospitality Management, and is a qualified Event Management Professional.

-Eoin, Jana and Egle make up the reception team here in Ariel House and one or both are always on hand to provide assistance to any guest.
+Eoin, Dermot and Sinead make up the reception team here in Ariel House and one or both are always on hand to provide assistance to any guest.
 No request is too small, and both are dedicated Hospitality professionals working in the Hotel industry in Dublin and London.

 Afternoon Tea Parties

 Afternoon tea parties in Ariel House allow you to enjoy a relaxing afternoon in a beautiful setting.
 Delight the senses with a selection of home baked treats, chat over tea and coffee or catch up over some bubbly!
 Book your party of 8 or more people and have afternoon tea in luxury.

 Contact us for bookings »

 GUESTHOUSE OF THE YEAR